Hawkes autoregressive processes: a new model for multiscale and heterogeneous processes

 \subsection{Existence of stationary HAR processes}

-Establishing existence of stationary processes is crucial in particular for practical purposes, for example in statistical applications \cite{hansen_lasso_2015}, or because they appear as long time limits of non stationary processes \cite{bremaud_stability_1996}.
-In general, HAR processes started at a finite time are not stationary.
-This motivates to look at HAR processes started at $-\infty$.
+Establishing the existence of stationary processes is crucial, for instance in statistical applications \cite{hansen_lasso_2015}, and because they arise as long-time limits of non-stationary processes \cite{bremaud_stability_1996}.
+In general, HAR processes with initial condition are not stationary.
+This motivates the study of HAR processes without initial condition and started at $t=-\infty$.
 Since HAR processes are a mix between discrete and continuous processes, we need to define what stationary means for HAR processes.